Valerie Loureda Flaunts Sculpted Booty & Tight Abs In Bright Bikini

 The first and second pictures were similar in that they captured Valerie from the front.
 With one hand in her hair, she arched her back and flaunted her chiseled abs and shapely thighs while gazing at the lens.

-In the second frame, the camera captured Valerie from behind at a slight angle.
-She stood on her toes with her legs parted to give her followers a nice look at her sculpted butt.
-She held one hand near the side of her bikini bottoms and arched her back to flaunt her thin waist.
+In the third frame, the camera captured Valerie from behind at a slight angle.
+She stood on her toes with her legs parted, giving her followers a nice look at her sculpted butt.
+She held one hand near her waist and arched her back to flaunt her trim midsection.

-Valerie faced the lens in the final picture that caught her from a side view.
+Valerie faced the lens in the final picture, which captured her from the side.
 She arched her back while she held one hand behind her head.
 With one hip cocked and one knee forward, she flaunted her chest, pert derrière and slim midsection.